-In a June message from the University’s Re-Opening Operations Team, faculty, staff and administrators were told that they may request to work from home by requesting a medical accommodation if they fell into a high-risk category for the coronavirus.
-All other personnel asking for changes not medical in nature could request an adjustment, which, instead of being handled through the University’s Human Resource department, would be filed through the “department and college levels.”
+In a June message from the University’s Re-Opening Operations Team -- faculty, staff and administrators were told that they may request to work from home by requesting a medical accommodation if they fell into a high-risk category for the coronavirus.
+All other personnel asking for changes not medical related could request an adjustment, which, instead of being handled through the University’s Human Resource department, would be filed through the “department and college levels.”

 According to the University, 16% of the faculty have filed 112 accommodation and 65 adjustment requests as of Wednesday, though according to a faculty survey, 57% of professors surveyed said that they would prefer to deliver their courses remotely for the fall.